 Why aren’t you building another productized service or a new SaaS company?
 I worked on WP Curve for five years, so I’m a bit burned out on running a big team and the stress that comes along with it.
 I also feel like it’s time to share what I’ve learned and it’s been rewarding to watch founders I’ve worked with knock it out of the park.
 I am also trying to follow my heart, rather than my head.

 Do you have an online course?
-Not right now – there are some limitations to packaging experience into an online course.
+Not right now – there are some limitations to packaging conversations into an online course.
 The first is that every founder and business is different, so it’s hard to be too prescriptive.
-Second, while I know that courses are lucrative, I prefer chatting with founders versus recording voiceovers on slideshows.
-Finally, the founders I work with are strapped for time, so carving out a few hours a week to learn passively from videos is difficult.
-I will keep it in mind and will never say never.
+Second, while I know that a course model can be lucrative, I prefer chatting with founders versus recording voiceovers on slideshows.
+Finally, the founders I work with are strapped for time, so carving out a few hours a week to learn passively from videos can be difficult.

 Why should I choose you instead of another coach?
 There are a few reasons you might like to work with me, but I’m not for everyone: